 The Undertaking is exposed to underwriting, market, credit, liquidity and operational risk.
-Overall the risk profile reduced over the year mainly due to the extension of the UK Wealth Management reinsurance treaty with MetLife Bermuda.

 Underwriting risk includes mortality risk, longevity risk, morbidity risk, policyholder behaviour risk, and expense risk.
 Underwriting risks are primarily mitigated through diversification and single-exposure limits for different components such as mortality and morbidity.
 Risks in excess of such limits can be accepted but must be reinsured.
 Catastrophe reinsurance is used to limit the total loss that can be incurred as the result of single events and to manage risk concentrations.